EM-Teknik/LaserBiArc/README.md

 The Inkscape extensions folder is found via
 Edit > Preferences > System > User extensions in the program's settings

-My Inkscape v.1.4.2 (installed using PPA, not snap).
+My Inkscape v.1.4.2 and v1.2.2 OK (installed using PPA, not snap).
-Inkscape >= 1.0 required.
+Inkscape >= 1.2 required...? (v1.1.. will not work)

 Extensions -> EM-Teknik is the submenue.

 This is also the home for interpolate and OpenSCAD extensions (to be released)

-Select paths, Use Extension->EM-Teknik->laserBiArc.25.10, Apply
+Select paths, Use Extension->EM-Teknik->laserBiArc2603, Apply

 First time used Folder and filename has to be set.